Northland Fence Ramsey

 • Vinyl.
 Vinyl gates are getting increasingly easier to customize.
 Unlike wood, vinyl can be formed into different shapes for fences.
 Additionally, they’re incredibly low maintenance and withstand the elements well.
 Vinyl fence installation might be the only fence installation you’ll ever need; that’s how awesome we think vinyl is.

-• Wrought Iron.
-These gates aren’t necessarily made of iron, and in fact, we’d recommend installing steel fencing over other kinds of wrought iron.
-Wrought iron gates, especially of the ornamental variety, can be beautiful, impressive, and importantly, sturdy.
+• Ornamental Steel.
+These gates aren’t necessarily made of iron, and in fact, we’d recommend installing steel fencing over other kinds of ornamental steel.
+Ornamental steel gates, especially of the ornamental variety, can be beautiful, impressive, and importantly, sturdy.

 • Chain link.
 Chain link fence installation in residential areas can be a little unusual, but it’s effective, especially if you have pets.
 They’re not the best as far as privacy goes, considering you can see through chain link, but if your main priority is just keeping things in and out of your yard, it’ll work just fine.